nfagerlund/terraform/website/docs/cli/run/index.html.md

 The `terraform apply` command performs a plan just like `terraform plan` does, but then actually carries out the planned changes to each resource using the relevant infrastructure provider's API.
-Unless instructed not to ahead of time, it asks for confirmation from the user before making any changes.
+It asks for confirmation from the user before making any changes, unless it was explicitly told to skip approval.

 By default, `terraform apply` performs a fresh plan right before applying changes, and displays the plan to the user when asking for confirmation.